slateci/slateci.github.io/_posts/2020-04-16-jupyterlab-and-condor.md

 <!--end_excerpt-->

 First, let’s install a HTCondor pool.
 Later, we'll deploy a JupyterLab instance and submit jobs to this pool from the notebook.
-We assume you have a SLATE account and client installed on your laptop.  (c.f. the [SLATE quickstart](https://slateci.io/docs/quickstart/)).
+We assume you have a SLATE account and client installed on your laptop (c.f. the [SLATE quickstart](https://slateci.io/docs/quickstart/)).

 ## Deploy a HTCondor Pool